 - Ask yourself if what you are doing is out of love and compassion for yourself.

 - Put yourself in charge of your decision making instead of relying on automatic thoughts, behaviors or reflexes.

 Knowing where to start in our SMART goal setting can be intimidating at first, which is where developing a list can be helpful.

 - Begin by creating a list of 20 self-care-oriented activities that you would like to implement into your life.

 - Use the SMART goals system to integrate at least one self-care activity into your daily schedule.

 - Journal about your experience and have questions prepared that are simple and inspire a thought-provoking, yet compassionate inner dialog.

 - Did I have any setbacks?

 - What benefits have I experienced so far from the goals I have set?

-–Emily Bachmeier & Shrein Bahrami
+–Written by Emily Bachmeier & Shrein Bahrami